Robert Wells (boxer)

-Robert "Bobby" Wells (born 15 May 1961) is a British former boxer who won the Super Heavyweight bronze medal at the 1984 Summer Olympics.
+Robert William Wells (15 May 1961 – 5 September 2025), also known as Bobby Wells, was a British boxer.
+He won the super heavyweight bronze medal at the 1984 Summer Olympics.

-Wells turned pro two years later but had limited success.
+Wells was born in London, the son of boxer Billy Wells, a competitor at the 1968 Summer Olympics.
+He turned pro two years later but had limited success.
 His career ended with a record of 3-2-0 in 1989, including two professional fights in the then Soviet Union in 1989.
 He was affiliated with the Kingston Amateur Boxing Club.

-Wells is the son of former boxer Billy Wells, who competed at the 1968 Summer Olympics.
+Wells died on 5 September 2025, at the age of 64.
+He had been a resident of Carshalton.